Modern Languages and Literatures – Russian

 RUSS 699 Independent Study (Units: 1-3)

-Prerequisite: Consent of the department chair and instructor.
+Prerequisite: Permission of the department chair and instructor.

 Special topics in Russian.
 Written projects requiring critical analysis and interpretation of linguistic or literary problems.
 Material adapted to individual needs and interests.
 May be repeated for a total of 9 units.